-El Rosario is a city and its surrounding municipality in the Mexican state of Sinaloa.
-The town of El Rosario, which has been granted the category of “Pueblo Señorial” while in fact, it’s a small city or municipality, is ordered by the Baluarte River.
+El Rosario is a town and its surrounding municipality in the Mexican state of Sinaloa.
+The town has been granted the category of “Pueblo Señorial” while in fact, it’s a small city or municipality, and is ordered by the Baluarte River.

 El Rosario’s patron saint, the Rosary Virgin, has traditionally been celebrated every first Sunday of October in this town, which has received the honor of becoming a Pueblo Mágico.

 Nowadays, El Rosario is included as a tourist site in most travel brochures.

 El Rosario was founded on August 3, 1655, with its name deriving from Bonifacio Rojas, who discovered melted silver in the morning residue of his previous night’s campfire.

 Marked by a rosary, gold and silver mining began at the site of his discovery, and with it the flourishing of this picturesque town.

 The area now by the town of El Rosario was once inhabited by three ethnic groups, the Totorames, Xiximes, and Acaxes.

 The Totorames inhabited the region including the valley and the coast of Rio Piaxtla (Piaxtla River) to Rio De Las Cañas (Las Cañas River).
 The favored site, Chiametlan, is today the town of Chametla.

 These three ethnic groups are strongly identified with fishing, pottery, and agriculture.